 Patrick George McGee (31 March 1922 – 14 August 1982), known on screen and stage as Patrick Magee, was a British actor from Northern Ireland.

-On film, Magee was often typecast to play eccentric or menacing characters in low budget (and low quality) horror movies, which he said were his way of paying the bills to support his stage career and occasional appearances in art films.
-He's probably remembered most today for his role as the unfortunate writer Frank Alexander in Stanley Kubrick's A Clockwork Orange.
+On screen, Magee was often typecast as eccentric or menacing characters in low budget (and low quality) horror films, which he said were his means of paying the bills to support his theatre career and occasional appearances in art films.
+He is probably remembered by most for his role in Stanley Kubrick's A Clockwork Orange as writer Frank Alexander, who's assaulted by Alex and his Droogs, ends up paralyzed from the waist down, and plots his revenge.

 Magee was married to fellow County Armagh native Belle Sherry and had two children.
 He died of a heart attack at age 60.